taocpp/taopq/doc/Installing.md

     cmake .
     cmake --build .

-Done, your project should be built correctly and linked to Taopq, libpq and libz.
+Once done, your project should be built correctly and linked to Taopq, libpq and libz.

 ## Using CMake

-Since CMake 3.11, the feature [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) can used to download and build project dependencies.
+Since CMake 3.11, the feature [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) can be used to download and build project dependencies.
-This mechanism makes our development much easier, but is lacks in terms of reproducibility, so be careful if you are using it for production.
+This mechanism makes our development much easier, but it lacks in terms of reproducibility, so be careful if you are using it for production.
 Also, we will use `FetchContent_MakeAvailable` which is available since CMake 3.14:

 ```cmake
 cmake_minimum_required(VERSION 3.14)